-We’ll be featuring a new guest photographer every month, with their top 3 photo picks and professional tips.
+We are featuring a new guest photographer every month, with their top 3 photo picks and professional tips for filming in Lapland.
+Our photographer of June 2017 is Gareth Hutton.

 I first begun my journey in the outdoor industry back in New Zealand in 2004.
 I always had a camera with me, back then a Nikon film SLR and a pocket 2 megapixel Canon Ixus.
 For me photography is about capturing the moment, appreciating the outdoor and great landscapes.
 It is a way to be very present in that location, putting my focus on the landscape I am shooting at the time.
 Processing photos takes me back to those places and moods over and over again.